 This is just one initiative to restore the country’s green cover.
 Pakistan needs to invest more in green projects and promote plantation at all levels, experts say.
 Afrasiyab believes “Billion Tree Tsunami and Green Pakistan Program are excellent initiatives” that would help Pakistan tap international climate funds and curb climate change effects.

 Pakistan’s Billion Tree Tsunami campaign – under which one billion trees were planted in two years – is a huge success story of reforestation which will benefit not only present but future generations.

-“The Khyber Pakhtunkhwa (KP) has successfully demonstrated a model of development which is both climate compatible as well as environment friendly” claims Malik Amin Aslam, Chair of Green Growth Initiative of KP.
-The province was globally acknowledged for successfully achieving its pledge for forest restoration under the “Bonn Challenge” by surpassing 350000 hectare of forests.
+“The Khyber Pakhtunkhwa (KP) has successfully demonstrated a model of development which is both climate compatible as well as environment-friendly” claims Malik Amin Aslam, Chair of Green Growth Initiative of KP.
+The province was globally acknowledged for successfully achieving its pledge for forest restoration under the “Bonn Challenge” by surpassing 350000 hectares of forests.
 International Union for Conservation of Nature (IUCN) termed the achievement a “momentous milestone”.